jacderida/devbox/README.md

 * My [dotfiles](https://github.com/jacderida/dotfiles) repository bootstrapped with all files symlinked to the correct place
 * All fonts from the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) repository downloaded and installed (there are a couple of GB of them so this takes a long time)
 * Vim 8 compiled from source with YouCompleteMe and other plugins installed
+* Emacs 25 installed
 * Docker version 17.09 (latest stable version at the time of writing)
 * Vagrant version 2.0 with plugins installed
+* Virtualbox version 5.2.6 (only in 'bare metal' mode)
+* A 'screen temperature' application (only in 'bare metal' mode)
 * Chrome installed

 If the run was successful, it should all be ready to use.

 The `setup.sh` file will install pip, Ansible and the things required to build that (even though Ansible is Python, it uses some C-based libraries).
 The `packages` role will install any of the prerequisite packages for anything else to build.
 Vim 8 still isn't available in most package managers at the moment, and the way I found to install it on Debian was using [this method](https://www.tecmint.com/vim-8-0-install-in-ubuntu-linux-systems/), which builds it from source.
 Other than the prerequisite packages, this solution should work across any distribution.

+### Emacs

+Emacs doesn't run straight out the box; there are a few very minor steps to take to get it running:

+* Copy the configuration file from dotfiles to `~/.emacs`.
+(It doesn't seem to work as a symlink; not sure why.)
+* If in corporate mode, edit `~.emacs` to add the proxy details.
+See [here](https://stackoverflow.com/questions/1595418/emacs-behind-http-proxy) for details. *Imporant note:* when specifying the proxy host (usually `10.0.2.2` if CNTLM is running on the host), just use the IP address, *don't* specify the `http` protocol.
+* Start Emacs and you'll get an error about the diminish package.
+Install the `diminish` package by running `M-x package-install RET diminish`.
+* Restart Emacs and the `use-package` package should install all the packages specified in `~/.emacs`.

+If you're running Emacs on a Windows host, the steps are pretty much identical to this.